Bigg Boss (Hindi TV series) season 16: Bedroom allotment

-Housemates were chosen by the Captain / Task winners to be staying in 4 different bedrooms: Fire Room, Black and White Room, Cards Room and Vintage Room.
+Housemates were chosen by the Captain / Task winners to be staying in four different bedrooms: Fire Room, Black and White Room, Cards Room and Vintage Room.
 Every week the bedrooms of the housemates were chosen newly and the housemates had to stay in the chosen bedrooms.
-In Week 7, members of Vintage Room and Cards Room were safe from nominations.
-In Week 8, Week 10, only members of Vintage Room were safe from nominations.
+In Week 7, members of the Vintage Room and Cards Room were safe from nominations.
+In Week 8, and Week 10, only members of Vintage Room were safe from nominations.
 Vintage Room was permanently closed from Week 17.
 Fire Room was closed from Week 17 but reopened in Week 19.
 Black & White Room and Cards Room were also closed in Week 19.